oh666no/mono-hire-purchase/readme.txt

    - The plugin requires WooCommerce to function properly.

 4. **Configure the Plugin:**
-   - Navigate to **WooCommerce > Mono Pay-part** in the WordPress admin dashboard.
+   - Navigate to **WooCommerce > Mono Hire Purchase** in the WordPress admin dashboard.
    - Enter your Mono Bank API credentials, configure available installments, and upload custom images if desired.
-   - Enable the payment gateway by checking the "Enable Part Pay Method" option.
+   - Enable the payment gateway by checking the "Enable Hire Purchase Method" option.

 5. **Set Up Payment Gateway:**
    - Go to **WooCommerce > Settings > Payments**.
-   - Ensure that "Mono Part Pay Method" is enabled and configured as desired.
+   - Ensure that "Mono Hire Purchase Method" is enabled and configured as desired.

 6. **Test the Integration:**
    - Place a test order to ensure the payment gateway is working correctly.